Overview:

 - Smoking

-Sciatica pain, even in a more acute manifestation, can be completely treated.
+Sciatica pain, even in a more acute manifestation, can be treated.
 However, when there is a lack of timely medical intervention, it can lead to nerve damage and loss of functions in the affected regions.
-Some of the possible complications that can arise due to sciatica include:
+Some of the possible complications that can arise include:

 - Inability to move specific parts of the affected regions